Regulations for marketing and trading of eggs, registration, egg marking and inspections, salmonella and egg quality.

 You may need an export licence to export eggs and egg products.

-You may also need an export health certificate and should contact AHVLA’s Central Operations for Exports team.
-You can contact them at the following address:
+You may also need an export health certificate and should contact APHA’s Centre for International Trade.

 The Eggs and Chicks Regulations allow exports under different labelling conditions to meet the demands of the destination country.